 So take a look around and if a topic catches our eye, we may discover that there are some things we may not know about:

 NAVIGATING A QUEER WORLD will let us in on some information that we might need as we explore queer spaces, norms, and people.

-From tips on having a fun night out at gay bars, how consent plays into sex and intimacy, to a step-by-step guide to anal douching, and a discussion on the discrimination many of us still face from our queer peers.
+From tips on having a fun night out at gay bars, how plays into sex and intimacy, to a step-by-step guide to anal douching, and a discussion on the discrimination many of us still face from our queer peers.